d3v-t00Lz/python-template/README.md

   dependencies within your own package, useful when packaging for Linux distros that do not have all of the required dependencies / versions available in the OS package manager
+- Run your unit tests against every version of Python that your code supports using `make test-all`
 - `Makefile`: Many development and build tasks are automated using the `make` command.
 See the `Makefile` source code for details.
 - Boilerplate configs for popular public cloud CI services